Biting, pinching and hair-pulling: why babies and toddlers do it

 Some children keep biting, pinching or hair-pulling, no matter how hard you try to manage the behaviour.

-It’s a good idea to get some help if:
+It’s a good idea to get some help if you’re:

-- the behaviour worries you so much that you stop doing things like seeing friends or going to the shops.
+- so worried about the behaviour that you stop doing things like seeing friends or going to the shops.

 Your GP or child and family health nurse can get you started.
 If you need it, the GP or nurse can refer you to a psychologist, occupational therapist or paediatrician.
 These specialists can help you work out whether there’s a reason for your child’s behaviour that needs further assessment or a specific treatment plan.